 The Future - Why I Picked My Major

 One does not know what the future will hold.
-One may never find out what will happen to them until that moment comes.
-One will never know when they will find their one true love, when they will start a family, or when they will get that dream job.
+One may never find out what is to happen to him or her until that moment comes.
+One will never know when they will find their one true love when they will start a family when they will get that dream job when they will eventually pass away.
 All of these things are unknown to the observer, but this does not stop one from creating a plan.
-A mere outline of what someone wants to do with their life is not a bad idea to think about, especially when such a thing can give them hope for better days to come.
+A mere outline of what one wants to do with their life is not a bad idea to think about, especially when one such thing can give that person hope for better days to come.

 You know that I want to change the world and have the subject of mathematics under my belt as I pursue my career, but what do you think I want to do with those things?
 If you guessed that I wanted to be an engineer, then you are right.

 Civil engineering is what I want to do.
 It is a job that will help me change the world and the people in it.
-I will be able to use my love of mathematics every day, and I could use my knowledge to assist other countries as well.
+I will be able to use my love of mathematics every day, and I could use my knowledge to assist other countries rather than just my own.
 Civil engineering is a profession that will take a lot of hard work, but it will definitely be worth it.
 I, like many others, do not know what the future will hold, but this is what I plan to do with my life, and I will do whatever I can to make that happen.